importPI19fromDHGE/dhge-pi19-sem3/NET-FELDMANN/README.md

 ## Hierarchische Struktur des Internets (Autonome Systeme)

 - zur Ausbildung eines hierarchischen Netzwerkes und damit eines skalierbareren Routings wird das Internet unterteilt in Autonome Systeme

-- *"An AS is a connected group of on or more IP prefixes run by one or more network operators which has a SINGLE and CLEARLY DEFINED routing policy"*
+> *"An AS is a connected group of one or more IP prefixes run by one or more network operators which has a SINGLE and CLEARLY DEFINED routing policy"*

 - Unterscheidung in:
   - Registrierte AS:
     - Erhalten eine weltweit eindeutige 16-Bit bzw.
 32-Bit AS-Nummer